qrK-Dev/qrK-carRental/README.md

 # INFO
 - This script is standalone.
-- You will need to add features
+- You will need to add features.
+- If this gets lots of attention I can add features.

 # Contact info
 Discord: qrK#0652